 IAMPETH embraces the full range of lettering arts - from historic illumination and gilding, to text lettering, engrossing, broad-edge and pointed pen scripts.

-Our Annual Convention, held every year since 1949, is a wonderful week of learning the pen arts taught by some of the best penmen and calligraphic artists in the country.
+Our Annual Conference, held every year since 1949, is a wonderful week of learning the pen arts taught by some of the best penmen and calligraphic artists in the country.

 Founding Members: Eileen Richardson, Fred Richardson, J.J.
 Bailey, H.J.
 Walter, Charles Begin, Rene Guillard, Enrique Benguria